The German Infinitive

 Hello everybody and welcome to language-easy.org!
-Well, as you have chosen this article about German infinitive, I suppose that you want know everything you should know to master this topic about basics of German grammar.
+Well, as you have chosen this article about the German infinitive, I suppose that you want to know everything you should know to master this topic among the basics of German grammar.

-Although you might think that a simple infinitive can]t be the big deal – be careful!
+Although you might think that a simple infinitive can’t be the big deal – be careful!
 Just keep in mind that the German infinitive is of crucial importance in German grammar, vocabulary and also in spoken language of daily life.
-So, don’t underestimate this topic and concentrate – finally, you will notice that mastering the German infinitive will be of great use for you future study.
+So, don’t underestimate this topic and concentrate – finally, you will notice that mastering the German infinitive will be of great use for your future study.

 In the following article, I’d like to talk about the two different types of infinitives in German, with and without the word “zu”.
 Well, this little world can even change the complete meaning of verbs!
 Furthermore, we will have a look at infinitive clauses with the two types of infinitive.

-By the way, in case you want to learn some further information about German infinitive and also some background knowledge about this topic, just look at this article on Wikipedia.
+By the way, in case you want to get some further information about the German infinitive construction and also some background knowledge about this topic, just look at this article on Wikipedia.
 And now, let’s not lose too much time and go straight ahead to the first part of this article about German infinitive!

 The German Infinitive without “zu”